- Wisconsin Statutes § 36.115

 6. Contact Information

-For information about the operation of this policy, contact the Personnel Representative for your respective School, College, Division or Department, or the Department of Human Resources.
+For information about the operation of this policy, contact the Human Resources Business Partner for your respective School, College, Division or Department, or the Department of Human Resources.